 The system’s drive box has a high-torque, low-speed sealed drive that can operate underwater in a flooded environment.
 A camera system allows the operator to view the progress at a safe distance from the drainage cavity.
 The Rototilt system on the Caterpillar excavator gives the system the ability to rotate 360 degrees and tilt to 40 degrees for proper insertion into the cavity.
 Officials at the state and local levels agreed to a demonstration of the system on one of their more troublesome culverts in northern Alabama.

 According to a state of Alabama employee, a certain culvert had not flowed in years.
 The box culvert was approximately 24 ft wide and 4 ft deep, with a concrete structure floor, top and sides.

 The BTE team knew it had an opportunity to prove the system’s value with the Alabama DOT to solve this long-standing issue that had the potential to become a traffic safety hazard.

 Working underwater, it was difficult to tell what was being pulled out from the augers until the drive head started to raise out of the stained water.
-As the day wore on and the sun beat down, more than 120 ft of augers had been inserted into the culvert without breaking through to the other side.
+As the day wore on and the sun beat down, more than 120 feet of augers, used as a culvert cleaning tool, had been inserted into the culvert without breaking through to the other side.